 The Aluminum Stewardship Initiative (ASI) is an industry led initiative to drive sustainability across the entire aluminum value chain by enabling producers and users of aluminum to demonstrate responsible production and sourcing practices.
 ASI is comprised of two standards – the Performance Standard and the Chain of Custody Standard – and are the basis of the ASI certification program.

 Ball joined ASI in 2012 and, in conjunction with NGOs and industry partners, crafted the ASI standards which were launched in late 2017.
-Ball would become the first beverage can manufacture to certify all of its beverage can plants in Europe, Middle East and Africa (EMEA), North and Central America, South America, India, and Asia against both the Performance and Chain of Custody Standard (CoC).
+In 2022, Ball became the first beverage can manufacturer to certify all of its beverage can plants globally against both the Performance Standard (PS) and Chain of Custody Standard (CoC).
 In January 2023, our aerosol business achieved ASI certifications as well, providing our customers with further confidence in Ball’s rigorous environmental and social standards.
 In addition, Ball has continued to increase its percentage of aluminum purchased from certified sustainable sources year-over-year.
 As of March 2023, 98% of our global packaging business is ASI-certified and we continue to work towards certification for our aerosol and cups business.
 To view Ball’s certificates, visit our ASI member page.

 In order to be part of a transparent value chain to grow our business and manage our risks, Ball has set the goal to purchase 100% of aluminum from certified sustainable sources by 2030.
 Ball is actively working with our aluminum suppliers to achieve ASI certification for their operations, as well as their upstream supply partners.
 At the end of 2022, 100% of Ball’s supplier rolling mills around the world were members of ASI, 90% of our procured metal volumes came from mills with Performance Standard certification, and 75% from mills that had achieved both PS and CoC certification.